 7. Your Relationship Is Dangerous

-One non-negotiable when it comes to your marriage is when there is verbal or physical abuse.
+One non-negotiable when it comes to your marriage is when there is ongoing verbal or physical abuse.
 Even if you are not being physically harmed, emotional abuse can be just as damaging to your health.

 One of the biggest pieces of divorce advice to consider is whether or not staying with your spouse puts you in emotional or physical danger.